octimot/StoryToolkitAI/README.md

 ## Description

-**StoryToolkitAI is a film editing tool that understands your footage and helps you edit more efficiently with the help of AI.**
+**StoryToolkitAI is a film editing tool that tries to understand your footage and helps you edit more efficiently with the assistance of AI.**

-The tool works locally on your machine, independent of any other editing software, but it also integrates with DaVinci Resolve Studio 18 and above.
+The tool works locally on your machine, independent of any other editing software, but it also integrates with DaVinci Resolve Studio 18.

 <img alt="StoryToolkitAI Interface" src="help/storytoolkitai_v0.19.0.png" width="750">